feafarot/declarative-routes/README.md

 // pointing at it

 /**
- * Given orderId = 'o-123' this method will return:
+ * Given orderId = 'o-123' this function will return:
  * 'o-123/edit'
  */
 function getRelativeEditUrl(orderId: string) {